hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/ExecutingASimulatorTest.md

 After you install and prepare the Hazelcast Simulator for your environment, it is time to perform a test.

-The following steps wrap up the whole procedure for executing a Hazelcast Simulator test.
+The following steps execute a Hazelcast Simulator test.

 1. Install the Hazelcast Simulator.
-2. Create a directory for your tests, let's call it as the working directory.
+2. Create a folder85 for your tests.
+Let's call it your working folder.
-3. Copy the `simulator.properties` file from the `/conf` directory of Hazelcast Simulator to your working directory.
+3. Copy the `simulator.properties` file from the `/conf` folder of the Hazelcast Simulator to your working folder.
 4. Edit the `simulator.properties` file according to your needs.
-5. Copy the `test.properties` file from the `/simulator-tests` directory of Hazelcast Simulator to your working directory.
+5. Copy the `test.properties` file from the `/simulator-tests` folder of Hazelcast Simulator to your working folder.
 6. Edit the `test.properties` file according to your needs.
-5. Execute the `run.sh` script while you are in your working directory to perform your Simulator test.
+5. Execute the `run.sh` script while you are in your working folder to perform your Simulator test.

-In the following sections, we provide an example test and its output along with the required file (`simulator.properties` and `test.properties`) edits.
+In the following sections, we provide an example test and its output along with the required edits to the files `simulator.properties` and `test.properties`.

 ### An Example Simulator Test

-The following example test performs `put` and `get` operations on a Hazelcast Map and verifies the key-value ownership, and also prints the size of the map.
+The following example code performs `put` and `get` operations on a Hazelcast Map and verifies the key-value ownership, and it also prints the size of the map.

 ```
 import com.hazelcast.core.HazelcastInstance;